paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 </div>

-The PDA isn't actually signing the CPI call in cryptographic fashion.
+The PDA isn't actually signing the CPI in cryptographic fashion.
 In addition to the two arguments, the `invoke_signed` function takes a third one: the seeds that were used to create the PDA the CPI is supposed to be "signed" with.
 You might be surprised to find the nonce there because you didn't define it as a seed.
 Well, the nonce is the seed that the `find_program_address` function adds to make the address fall off the Ed25519 curve.
 Now,

 > when a program calls `invoke_signed`, the runtime uses those seeds and the program id of the calling program to recreate the PDA and if it matches one of the given accounts inside `invoke_signed`'s arguments, that account's `signed` property will be set to true